component-driven/component-driven-development/src/exercises/exercise05/Readme.md

 </div>
 ```

-[Stack Styled](https://sapegin.github.io/stack-styled/) has a `Stack` component similar to [Flex](http://jxnblk.com/grid-styled/Flex) component from Grid Styled, but with CSS Grip props.
+[Stack Styled](https://sapegin.github.io/stack-styled/) has a `Stack` component similar to [Flex](https://github.com/rebassjs/grid#flex) component from Rebass Grid, but with CSS Grip props.
 It’s also based on styled-system, so the API is similar:

 ```jsx static
 import Stack from 'stack-styled'